 How to match your watch to your suit or shirt

 Do you give much thought to how to match your watch to your suit?
 Or what about something more casual like your go-to dress shirt?
-It can be easy to write off matching your accessories as somewhat frivolous when compared to the rest of your outfit.
-But with this article, I want to argue my case that something small like your watch band can help to really make your overall look.
+It can be easy to write off matching your accessories as frivolous when compared to the rest of your outfit.
+But with this article, I want to argue my case that something small like your watch band can help to improve your overall look.
 And yes, people do notice these subtle style enhancements.

 So, let’s take a look at two outfits.
 One dressy and one more casual.